patrick0057/change-nodetemplate-owner/README.md

   ```
 ## Assign a nodetemplate to a cluster's nodepool.
 Assign a nodetemplate to a cluster's nodepool.
 This is useful for situations where the original owner of a cluster has been deleted which also deletes their nodetemplates.
 To use this task successfully it is recommended that you create a new nodetemplate in the UI before
 using it.
 Make sure the node template matches the original ones as closely as possible.
+You will be shown options to choose from and
+prompted for confirmation.

 Run script with docker image: